Skip to content

 Cornegidouille blue (stop at 1.51 at the Adrets chair)

-Adrets chair to access La Plagne’s Montalbert sector
+Adrets chair into Montalbert sector

 Instead, take the Adrets chair on your left to head in the direction of the Montalbert sector.
 At the top, ride straight ahead in the direction of the gondola then drop naturally with the piste down to the right.